 Introduction

-When it comes to engaging in insider trading, those individuals who do not have access to non-public knowledge are in the same position of a disadvantage as those individuals who do have access to the information.
-Those individuals who do have access to the information are in a position of advantage.
-This is due to the fact that it is against the law to engage in activities such as insider trading.
+When it comes to insider trading, those without access to confidential information are at the same disadvantage as those with access to the information.
+Those people who truly do approach the data are in a place of benefit.
+This is because of the way that it is illegal to take part in exercises, for example, insider exchanging.

 The Level Of Liquidity In The Market Has Decreased

-Abuses Market Power
+Mishandles Market Power

 Potential Consequences of Illegal Insider Trading